directvt/vtm/doc/embedded-object-protocol.md

-### Embedded Object Protocol
+### AnyPlex Protocol

-The **Embedded Object Protocol (EOP)** allows vector, bitmap, and extensible markup objects to be embedded directly into the terminal's scrollback buffer.
+The **AnyPlex Protocol (APP)** allows vector, bitmap, and extensible markup objects to be embedded directly into the terminal's scrollback buffer.

 #### Rendering & Alpha Blending